AmazonianBarbarian/ShellScripts/README.txt

-This is where I store random bash scropts I've made to make normal processes easier!
+This is where I store random shell scropts I've made to make normal processes easier!